Joe Perkins (Santa Barbara): Reception

 John N. Goudas of The Miami News believed the younger characters should be credited with the show's success and singled out Joe in particular.
 Goudas wrote: "At the outset, Joe Perkins carries the soaper, the sneered-upon hero, the good guy who must prove himself.
 If Joe brings yawns, Santa Barbara sinks."
 The character appeared in every episode following his debut, leading Connie Passalacqua of The News Leader to call him "the most overworked character on daytime television."

 On Witherspoon's departure from the soap, Jon-Michael Reed of the Philadelphia Daily News believed that the actor's intensity overwhelmed to the point that there was "no room for levity or humor" in his performance.
 Reed noted that Witherspoon had become a "heartthrob" during his time on the show, and stated "it's a skittish or foolish producer who chooses to rock the fan boat so soon in SB's three-month history."
 He also observed that the relationship between Joe and Kelly had become popular with viewers and was "the one solid asset that SB could boast."
+Due to Joe and Kelly's history, Wendy Chapman of TV Week dubbed them "star-crossed lovers".